fortunegbai/Wise-Usability-Test/README.md

 ## Detailed Findings & Insights
 Below is a summary of usability insights, organized by screen.
 Each section includes:

-- Observed insight → What users did or said
+- Observed insight: What users did or said

-- Identified issue → The problem
+- Identified issue: The problem

-- Recommendation → How to fix it
+- Recommendation: How to fix it

 ### Step 8: What you can do with Wise in Nigeria